JasonGao76/students/_posts/Time_Box_Entrees/2024-01-30-DatabasePage.md

 layout: post
 title: Database Get
 hide: true
-description: An advanced example of database CRUD (Create, Read, Update, Delete).
-This articles is focussed on Read.
-Each operation works asynchronously between JavaScript and a Python/Flask backend Database.
-This requires a set of Python RESTful API services for Get, Put, Delete, and Update.
+description:
 permalink: /data/database
 ---

-## SQL Database Fetch

 <!-- HTML table layout for page.
 The table is filled by JavaScript below.
 -->
+<h1 class="bigtitle">SQL Database Fetch</h1>
+<h1 class="mediumtitle">Database</h1>
+<h2 class="smalltitle">An advanced example of database CRUD (Create, Read, Update, Delete).
+This articles is focussed on Read.
+Each operation works asynchronously between JavaScript and a Python/Flask backend Database.
+This requires a set of Python RESTful API services for Get, Put, Delete, and Update.</h2>
 <table>
   <thead>
   <tr>